Pinelab-studio/pinelab-vendure-plugins/packages/vendure-order-client/README.md

 # Vendure Client

-A tiny, framework agnostic client for managing active orders and checkout with Vendure.
+A typed, extensible, framework-agnostic client for managing active orders and checkout with Vendure.
 This package aims to do most of the logic related to active order and checkout management, so that you can focus on presentation with your favorite framework.

 - Sensible, but extendable default GraphQL fields.
 - Active order state management.
-- Customer session management
+- Customer session management.
-- Emit events based on order mutations like `item-added`, `customer-aded`.
+- Emit typed events based on order mutations like `item-added`, `customer-added`.
 See [Events](###Events) for more

 It uses the framework agnostic, and very tiny packages